 Council Reopens Nanango Aerodrome with Reduced Runway Length

-South Burnett Regional Council advises that the Nanango Aerodrome will reopen Thursday 21 February.
-As of this date, RWY 05/23 at the Nanango Aerodrome will be reduced in length as a result of obstacles in the approach paths.
+South Burnett Regional Council advises that the Nanango Aerodrome reopened on Thursday 21 February 2020.
+As of this date, RWY 05/23 at the Nanango Aerodrome reduced in length as a result of obstacles in the approach paths.

 The following new declared distances now apply:

 Physical Characteristics: MTOW 5700KG when dry.
 AD closed when wet.

 1.Pilots to be familiar with aerodrome information advised on Council website https://www.southburnett.qld.gov.au/ and Facebook page, prior to operating into AD.

 d.
 Hazards or works.

 2.Bird hazard may exist, pilots to request hazard information by contacting council prior to operating into ALA.